 Q: Do you provide other services besides Chiropractic?

 A: Yes.
-We offer Physical Therapy, Therapeutic Massage, Personal Training and Nutritional Counseling.
+We offer Physical Therapy, Therapeutic Massage, Personal Training, Nutritional Counseling, NeurOpathy, and Holistic Healing.
 Make sure to visit our other pages for more information on each therapy.
 You can find the links in the navigation tab above.

 Q: What insurance do you accept?